-For ongoing simplification we recommend (where available) using a LinkedIn or Microsoft 365 account as this can be tied to an already existing account.
+For ongoing simplification we recommend (where available) using a Microsoft 365 account as this can be tied to an already existing account.
 Whilst a standard account is more than suitable for this purpose it will require you to remember an additional account.

 Additional login options and features

 Additional account options such as Google Workspace or features such as multi-factor authentication or offline access will be considered going forward.
 If you have any suggestions please feel free to contact support for future consideration.

 Once you have chosen your account option it will be available and useable for all future releases of easyFBT starting from the 2022 release.